aws/aws-cdk/docs/src/logical-ids.rst

 The |cdk| applies some heuristics to improve the human-friendliness of the prefix:

-- If a path component is **Default**, is is hidden completely from the logical ID computation.
+- If a path component is **Default**, it is hidden completely from the logical ID computation.
 You will generally want to use this if you create a new construct that wraps an existing one.
 By naming the inner construct **Default**, you ensure that the logical identifiers of resources in already-deployed copy of